innoq/ROCA/faq.md

 encourages reusability and ensures separation of concerns, thus improving maintainability.

-If CSS or JavaScript code is generated dynamically per-request - usually to inject state variables of some kind, e.g. user or item IDs - many of these benefits are invalidated.
-In particular, cacheability is reduced due to the response being request-dependent and maintainability suffers because functionality is spread across the code base (not to mention the potential for subtle bugs due to the need for escaping injected values).
+Many of these benefits are rendered ineffective when state is injected into CSS or JavaScript.
+In particular, cacheability is reduced and maintainability suffers due to functionality being spread across the code base (not to mention the potential for subtle bugs due to the need for escaping injected values).

 For example, instead of something like this: